hschnait/InfiniteIsing/README.md

     g++ main.cpp -o Ising -O3

-and the run the code with
+and then run the code with

     ./Ising <BETA>

 ## Changes
-The output of the program can be set in `main.cpp` commenting in/out the `mySolver.onUpdate.push_back(...)` lines.
+The output of the program can be set in `main.cpp` by commenting in/out the `mySolver.onUpdate.push_back(...)` lines.
 By default a color output with sleep in between iterations is set.
 For measuring G this should be changed of course...

 The command line output works on my Linux machine, I've not tested it anywhere else...